mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix of endianness classification when training on the ISAdetect dataset and testing on the CpuRec dataset, aggregated across all models \label{fig:cm-isadetect-cpurec-endianness}](./images/results/confusion-cpurecall-endianness-all-models.svg){ width=300px }

 \autoref{fig:cpurec-endianness-by-model} aggregates the results across \acp{ISA}.
-We observe that the three embedding models perform the best, and the performance differences between the three embedding models are down to margin of error.
+We observe that the three embedding models perform the best, and the performance differences between the three embedding models are down to the margin of error.

 \autoref{fig:cpurec-endianness-by-isa} aggregates results across the different models.
 Again, we observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.
 The mean accuracy ranges from close to 0% for `ARC32eb` to 100% for `ARM64`, `PPCel`, and `PPCeb`.